akiradeveloper/vax-number/README.md

 ## How To Install

-- `cargo install --path .` to install the binary.
+- `cargo install --path .` to install from source or
+- `cargo install vax-number` to install from crates.io

 ## How To Use